ltaylor2/NIC_Final/README.txt

-A C++ Implementation of a Perceptron Network for Digit Recongition Dan Cohen, Josh Imhoff, Liam Taylor
+A C++ Implementation of a Perceptron Network for Digit Recognition Dan Cohen, Josh Imhoff, Liam Taylor

 BUILD